FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/listcost.md

 # List Cost

-The List Cost represents a suggested provider-published cost inclusive of the impacts of free-tier, volume/tier-based, BYOL-based SKU rates, while excluding any other discounts or the amortization of upfront charges (one-time or recurring).
+The List Cost represents a suggested provider-published cost inclusive of the impacts of free-tier, volume/tier-based, BYOL-based, and dynamically priced SKU rates, while excluding any other discounts or the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.
 List cost is denominated in the [Billing Currency](#billingcurrency) and is used for calculating savings based on various rate optimization activities, by comparing it with [Effective Cost](#effectivecost).

 The ListCost column MUST be present in the billing data.
 This column MUST be a valid numeric value of type Decimal, denominated in the BillingCurrency,and MUST NOT contain null values.
 When a [ListUnitPrice](#listunitprice) is not null, multiplying the ListUnitPrice by [PricingQuantity](#pricingquantity) MUST produce the ListCost.